apache/nuttx/configs/lincoln60/README.txt

 Where <subdir> is one of the following:

-  ostest:
-    Builds the NuttX OS test at apps/examples/ostest.

   nsh:
     Configures the NuttShell (nsh) located at apps/examples/nsh.
 The Configuration enables only the serial NSH interfaces.
 See notes